spacetelescope/catkit/catkit/testbed/README.md

 ``multiprocessing.Process`` when concurrent client processes are instantiated.
 This requires all proxies to exist up-front and before any and all processes are started, thus completely limiting any dynamic object creation.

-In addition to this, the original framework provides for only the narrowest of critical sections of referent attribute access, i.e., just a single attribute access.
-Catkit provides some base types with mutexes exposed to the client such that multiple accesses can be mutexed thus allowing for arbitrarily wider critical sections.
+In addition to this, the original framework doesn't guarantee atomic access to shared objects (only object creation is guaranteed to be atomic).
+Catkit provides some base proxies that mutex both attribute access and method calls.
+Such mutexes are also exposed to the client such that multiple accesses can be mutexed thus allowing for arbitrarily wider critical sections.
 This functionality is essential for inter-dependent hardware control operations where the state of the testbed needs to be guaranteed not to have been altered by a concurrent process.

 ## Core classes: